-The Key Veterinary Researchers recommend that owners test their Soft Coated Wheaten Terriers annually for evidence of:
+The Key Veterinary Researchers recommend that owners test their SCWT's annually for evidence of:

-A reminder to owners should be given that the dog should be ‘fasted’ (not eat eight hours before the blood test), otherwise spurious
+Remind owners that their dog should be ‘fasted’ (ie not eat eight hours before the blood test), otherwise spurious

 results may occur, but drinking water should be available at all times

 Biochemical Profile to include:

 - Complete Blood Count to include Cytopenias and Eosinophilia.

 - Routine Urinalysis is very important for Wheaten Terriers and often shows protein loss associated with PLN years prior to the disease showing in blood results.